-Canon, a Japanese company, announced at the annual National Association of Broadcasters (NAB) trade conference that they would be releasing two new professional-grade XA camcorders this year: their newest XA30 and XA35 models.
+At the annual National Association of Broadcasters (NAB) trade conference, Canon, a Japanese company, announced they would release two new professional-grade XA camcorders this year: their latest XA30 and XA35 models.

-The fact that these camcorders are equipped with some of the most cutting-edge video-capturing capabilities should come as wonderful news to most of those who film documentaries or shoot events.
+The fact that these camcorders are equipped with some of the most cutting-edge video-capturing capabilities should be excellent news to most of those who film documentaries or shoot events.

-Even while amateurs shouldn’t run into any issues if they try to utilize them in the same way as experts, it is easy to deduce that these are designed for professionals (for the most part) simply by looking at their price tags and coming to that conclusion.
+Even while amateurs shouldn’t run into any issues if they try to utilize them in the same way as experts, it is easy to deduce that these are designed for professionals (mostly) simply by looking at their price tags and coming to that conclusion.

-Your footage’s ability to perform well in low light will be much improved because of the inclusion of Canon’s new HD CMOS (Pro) sensor in both of these cameras, which have designs that seem incredibly professional despite their light weight.
-The fact that none of these cameras is capable of filming in 4K resolution is the most significant drawback of this release.
+Your footage’s ability to perform well in low light will be much improved because of the inclusion of Canon’s new HD CMOS (Pro) sensor in both cameras, which have designs that seem incredibly professional despite their light weight.
+However, the fact that none of these cameras can film in 4K resolution is the most significant drawback of this release.

-You should give this some considerable consideration before moving further.
-In this day and age, 4K is a crucial feature since it is gradually becoming the norm.
+It would be best if you considered this before moving further.
+Nowadays, 4K is a crucial feature since it is gradually becoming the norm.
 However, most of the time, cameras in this price range that genuinely provide 4K resolution are not an enhancement to what you get with the XA30.

-We will go through the most important features and improvements in such a manner that you will easily be able to compare them to those of other cameras, including 4K models, that you are thinking about purchasing and make an educated choice.
+We will go through the most important features and improvements so that you can easily compare them to those of other cameras, including 4K models, that you are considering purchasing and making an educated choice.

 Canon XA30 CMOS Sensor

-The key enhancement brought about by the new Canon CMOS image sensor is related to the camera’s performance in low light conditions and the overall quality of the photographs it produces.
-It is not uncommon for experts to have difficulty setting their cameras in such a manner that the photos that are captured are an accurate representation of what they are truly viewing.
+The critical enhancement brought about by the new Canon CMOS image sensor is related to the camera’s performance in low light conditions and the overall quality of its photographs.
+It is not uncommon for experts to have difficulty setting their cameras in such a manner that the photos that are captured are an accurate representation of what they are genuinely viewing.

 No more, however.
-Images captured by the XA30’s brand-new sensor are of the sort that faithfully reproduces what the human eye can perceive near the camera.
-Instead of preoccupying yourself with the image quality, you are free to direct your full attention to the subject of the shot.
+Images captured by the XA30’s brand-new sensor faithfully reproduce what the human eye can perceive near the camera.
+So instead of preoccupying yourself with the image quality, you are free to direct your full attention to the subject of the shot.

 If you upgrade from an earlier XA model, the signal-to-noise ratio of your new device will improve by an additional 3 dB.
-Even when you’re photographing in low-light conditions, this causes the pixels in your image to be very clear.
+Even when you’re photographing in low-light conditions, this causes the pixels in your image to be noticeable.

 Canon XA30 20x Zoom Lens

-The lens has a minimum object distance of 60.9 cm (23.6 inches), and it has an impressive zoom range of 35 millimeters.
-Your photographs will, in general, have a lot more realistic and natural appearing appearance as a result of an enhanced 8-blade design, and this improvement will be especially noticeable when used in conjunction with the upgraded image sensor.
+The lens has a minimum object distance of 60.9 cm (23.6 inches) and an impressive zoom range of 35 millimeters.
+In addition, your photographs will generally have a much more realistic and natural appearance due to an enhanced 8-blade design.
+This improvement will be especially noticeable when used with the upgraded image sensor.

 Canon XA30 Video